maxohsawa/nuxt-demo/README.md

 - errors on dynamic routes via createError composable
 - clearing nuxt error using clearError composable and redirecting user to safe page

+### metadata & useHead
+- add global meta data and links
+- useHead composable for editing metadata on specific views
+- using Head, Title, Meta components on dynamic page

 ## special thanks to netninja